Give your computer a "spring clean".

 - Again in My Computer Right Click Drive C. Click the "Tools" tab and click "Optimise".
 Your computer may need to restart.

-- Make sure your anti-virus is registered and fully updated, and run a "full scan".
+- Make sure your anti-virus is active, registered and fully updated, and run a "full scan".

 - Finally, make sure your version of windows is fully updated.
 (Settings, update & security, View update history to ensure updates are being successful, then "Check for updates")